Global Entrepreneurship Week 2014 was marked by over 140 countries around the world and by Israel between 16-23.11/2014.

-The shirt project inspired an Aliyot student, and she came up with an idea for a phone cover that adjusts its size and shape to the size and shape of the cell phone.
+The shirt project inspired a student from Aliyot, and she came up with an idea for a phone cover that adjusts its size and shape to the size and shape of cell phones.

 First Year Celebrating Global Entrepreneurship Week

-This year, the religious public school Noam Mohaliver in Bnei Brak, run by Dvorah Bar-On, join the list of entrepreneurial schools celebrating Global Entrepreneurship Week.
+This year, the religious public school Noam Mohaliver in Bnei Brak, run by Dvorah Bar-On, joined the entrepreneurial schools celebrating GEW.

 The excitement among the staff and students was great, and entrepreneurs from different fields were invited to share their knowledge and experience with the students.

-This is the schedule for Global Entrepreneurship Week 2014 at Noam Mohaliver school:
+This is the schedule for GEW 2014 at Noam Mohaliver school:

-All of the students took part in a school-wide event to celebrate the week, during which balloons were flown to symbolize, on the one hand, that the sky is the limit, and on the other hand, the line connecting reality to the action.
+All the students attended a school event marking this week, during which balloons were flown to symbolize, on one hand, that the sky is the limit, and on the other hand the thread connects to reality and action.